-- Personal/Social wellness by providing prevention education and responsive services.
+- Personal/Social Wellness by providing prevention education and responsive services.
 In addition to individual and group counseling, school counselors partner with Campus Ministry and Administration to promote students’ making healthy, happy, holy life choices.
-Counselors provide classroom guidance, teach Life Skills for junior high students and foster a TOP 20 school culture.
+Counselors provide classroom guidance, teach Life Skills for middle high students and foster a TOP 20 school culture.
 Counselors help students and parents make connections with community mental health services.

 - Career Exploration through classroom guidance using XELLO (formerly SDmylife), individual counseling, promotion of job shadowing and internship experiences and career fairs.

 The American School Counselor Association’s three domains promote mindsets and behaviors that enhance the learning process and create a culture of college and career readiness for all students.
 Activities and curriculum are based on needs assessment, data collection and student-learning goals and objectives.

 Students may access counseling services through referrals from parents, trusted adults, teachers, administration, friends and self.

 School counseling staff are members of South Dakota School Counseling Association and the American School Counseling Association.
 They are licensed through the SD Department of Education and participate in continuing education.